Susan P. Graber

-Susan Pia Graber (born July 5, 1949) is an American attorney and jurist.
-She is a Senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Susan Pia Graber (born 1949) is an American attorney and jurist.
+She is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 A native of Oklahoma, she was the 90th justice of the Oregon Supreme Court from 1990 to 1998.
 She served on the Oregon Court of Appeals from 1988 to 1990.

 Early life

-Graber was born in Oklahoma City, Oklahoma, on July 5, 1949 to a Jewish family.
+Graber was born in Oklahoma City, Oklahoma to a Jewish family.
 After high school Graber attended Wellesley College in Wellesley, Massachusetts.
 She graduated from Wellesley with a Bachelor of Arts degree in 1969, Phi Beta Kappa.
 Graber attended Yale Law School where she earned her Juris Doctor in 1972.
 She attended Yale with Hillary Rodham (now Clinton) and Bill Clinton.

 Legal career

 Upon graduation Graber became an assistant attorney general for the New Mexico Bureau of Revenue, where she continued until 1974.
 That year she entered private law practice in Santa Fe, New Mexico, until 1975.
-In 1975 she moved to Ohio where she returned to private practice, this time in Cincinnati, until 1978.
+In 1975 she moved to Ohio where she returned to private practice, this time with Taft Stettinius & Hollister LLP in Cincinnati, until 1978.
 Then in 1978 Graber moved to Portland, Oregon, where she became an associate at Stoel Rives Boley Jones and Grey (now Stoel Rives LLP).
 In 1981 she became a partner.
-In 1986, the Northwest Women’s Law Center gave her their Founder’s Award to recognize her pro bono service.
+In 1986, the Northwest Women's Law Center gave her their Founder's Award to recognize her pro bono service.
 In 1983, while she was a practicing attorney, Graber was designated to serve occasionally as a state district court judge on a temporary or pro tempore basis when the regular judges of the court were unavailable.
 She also served as a mediator for the United States District Court for the District of Oregon from 1986 to 1988.